Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/singing-sails/rules/_index.md

 This expansion adds special **tiles** and (Enemy) **pawns**.

+During **setup**, place 1 Pawn of each enemy type somewhere besides the board.
+This is _their_ "instruction token", for their own little instruction row with 1 slot.

 During **gameplay**,

 * When a tile appears with an **Enemy symbol**, place a new Enemy of that type on the map (Pirate Ship, Sea Monster or Whirlpool).
-* Each round, _1 vehicle card_ needs to be played to every Enemy in play, faceup.
+* Each round, _1 vehicle card_ needs to be played to every Enemy Instruction Token, faceup.
 It doesn't matter who does it or when.
 * After moving your own ship, move all Enemies (in any order), according to their single Vehicle Card.

+{{% remark %}}
+So yes, all pawns of the same type, will all move in the same way.
+{{% /remark %}}

 What do Enemies do?

 * **Pirate Ship**: if you run into them, take 2 damage and remove the Pirates.
 If you are to the _left_ or _right_ of one, take 1 damage.
 * **Sea Monster**: if you run into them, take 1 damage.
-* **Whirlpool**: if you run into them, shuffle all remaining instructions this round.
+* **Huge Wave**: if you run into them, shuffle all remaining instructions this round.
 If there are no instructions left, remove the whirlpool.

 It also adds a **Pirate Haven/Harbor** tile.
 You need to visit these as well (to win the game).
 You can only do so, however, if there are currently Enemies within 2 tiles of this harbor.